sum1won/summod/README.md

 Paladin: 155->135 gold, rescost(base) 30->23

-Witchhunter: 185->175 gold, +0.1FAES
+Witch Hunter: 185->175 gold, +0.1FAES

-High Inquistor: not slow-to-recruit, +0.5S
+High Inquisitor: not slow-to-recruit, +0.5S

-*Members of the Inquisition (nonwitchfinders) can pillage in friendly provinces (with population) to generate flagellants.
+*Members of the Inquisition (non-witch finders) can pillage in friendly provinces (with population) to generate flagellants.
 More flagellants are generated the higher the rank of the inquisitor.
 Higher dominion and the presence of a temple also provide bonuses.

 *(From MA Ermor changes) Ermor receives a D1 site that spawns in provinces (not water provinces) they control with high dominion and low population.
 Marignon can convert these sites into S1 sites by sufficient preaching with an inquisitor.